Insurance: Modern methods

 In the late 19th century "accident insurance" began to become available.
 The first company to offer accident insurance was the Railway Passengers Assurance Company, formed in 1848 in England to insure against the rising number of fatalities on the nascent railway system.

 The first international insurance rule was the York Antwerp Rules (YAR) for the distribution of costs between ship and cargo in the event of general average.
 In 1873 the "Association for the Reform and Codification of the Law of Nations", the forerunner of the International Law Association (ILA), was founded in Brussels.
 It published the first YAR in 1890, before switching to the present title of the "International Law Association" in 1895.

 By the late 19th century governments began to initiate national insurance programs against sickness and old age.
 Germany built on a tradition of welfare programs in Prussia and Saxony that began as early as in the 1840s.
 In the 1880s Chancellor Otto von Bismarck introduced old age pensions, accident insurance and medical care that formed the basis for Germany's welfare state.
-In Britain more extensive legislation was introduced by the Liberal government in the 1911 National Insurance Act.
+In Britain more extensive legislation was introduced by the Liberal government in the National Insurance Act 1911.
 This gave the British working classes the first contributory system of insurance against illness and unemployment.
 This system was greatly expanded after the Second World War under the influence of the Beveridge Report, to form the first modern welfare state.

 In 2008, the International Network of Insurance Associations (INIA), then an informal network, became active and it has been succeeded by the Global Federation of Insurance Associations (GFIA), which was formally founded in 2012 to aim to increase insurance industry effectiveness in providing input to international regulatory bodies and to contribute more effectively to the international dialogue on issues of common interest.
 It consists of its 40 member associations and 1 observer association in 67 countries, which companies account for around 89% of total insurance premiums worldwide.

 Principles

-Insurance involves pooling funds from many insured entities (known as exposures) to pay for the losses that only some insureds may incur.
+Insurance involves pooling funds from many insured entities to pay for the losses that some may incur, a process known as Risk pool.
 The insured entities are therefore protected from risk for a fee, with the fee being dependent upon the frequency and severity of the event occurring.
 In order to be an insurable risk, the risk insured against must meet certain characteristics.
 Insurance as a financial intermediary is a commercial enterprise and a major part of the financial services industry, but individual entities can also self-insure through saving money for possible future losses.